 A block can be selected by clicking on it.
 The block will change color to indicate its selection.
-To deselect a block, click elsewhere in the world window.
+To unselect a block, click elsewhere in the world window.

-To select more than one block, hold down the command key (control key on Windows) while clicking on the blocks.
+To select more than one block, hold down the shift key while clicking on the blocks.
 If many blocks are selected, and you want to deselect one of them, click on it while holding down the shift key.